 He places the hand on Castiel’s hip, seems oblivious to the way Castiel’s whole body shivers at his touch.
 “You need help, Cas.
-You know, to fit in better, get the stick out of your ass.”
-He pulls a face, rambles on.
-“Stop staring at people without talking, man, it’s fuckin’ freaky.
+You know, to fit in better, get the stick out of your ass.
+And stop staring at people without talking, man, it’s fuckin’ freaky.
 Unless it’s me.”
-He pats Castiel’s hipbone, rubs it gently with his fingertips, and the touch shoots though the fabric of Castiel’s pants straight to his groin, so he has to stifle a gasp.
+He pats Castiel’s hipbone, rubs it gently with his fingertips, and the touch shoots through the fabric of Castiel’s pants straight to his groin, so that he has to stifle a gasp.

 Castiel lays his hand on Dean’s hair, finds that it’s softer than he expected as he strokes his fingertips through it, and then he trails his hand down to rest it on Dean’s shoulder, fits his palm to the precise spot where he burned his brand into Dean’s skin.
 “You won’t even remember this tomorrow, Dean,” he says quietly, and it gives him a tight, constricted feeling in his throat to match the one in his chest.